Rule 4123-3-09 | Procedures in the processing of applications for benefits.

 (f) The employer shall make arrangements for such examination within fifteen days from the date of receipt of the order of approval.
 The examination shall be performed not later than within thirty days from the date of the receipt of approval.

 The doctor's report shall be filed with the bureau immediately upon its receipt.
-Failure of the employer to comply with this rule shall not delay further action in the claim, unless it is established that the omission was due to causes beyond the employer's control.
+Failure of the employer to comply with this rule will not delay further action in the claim, unless it is established that the omission was due to causes beyond the employer's control.

 (D) Hearings and orders.

-(2) Disputed or contested claims shall be set for a formal (public) hearing on the question of allowance before the district hearing officers.
+(2) Disputed or contested claims will be set for a formal (public) hearing on the question of allowance before the district hearing officers.
 A "disputed or contested claim," as used herein, is where the employer or the claimant questions the decision of the bureau regarding a request for compensation or benefits.
-No claim shall be regarded as a contested or disputed claim requiring a formal (public) hearing, solely by reason of incomplete information unless every effort has been made to complete the record In the event the employer or claimant object to the decision of the bureau, such objection shall be made in writing with rationale and supporting evidence, as appropriate.
+No claim shall be regarded as a contested or disputed claim requiring a formal (public) hearing, solely by reason of incomplete information unless every effort has been made to complete the record.
+In the event the employer or claimant object to the decision of the bureau, such objection shall be made in writing with rationale and supporting evidence, as appropriate.

 (3) The administrator or his or her designee may appear at such hearings to represent the interest of the state insurance fund and/or the surplus fund.

 (E) Representation of claimants and employers before the bureau.
 Representation of claimants and employers before the bureau is a matter of individual free choice.
-The bureau does not require representation nor does it prohibit it.
+The bureau does not require representation, nor does it prohibit it.
 No one other than an attorney at law, authorized to practice in the state of Ohio, shall be permitted to represent claimants for a fee before the bureau.

-(F) If the bureau or the parties believe that clarification of issues will facilitate the processing of the claim, the claimant, employer, and their duly authorized representatives, as defined in rule 4123-3-22 of the Administrative Code, shall be given an opportunity to provide additional evidence on questions pertaining to the claim pending before the bureau.
+(F) If the bureau or the parties believe that clarification of issues will facilitate the processing of the claim, the claimant, employer, and their duly authorized representatives, as defined in rule 4123-3-22 of the Administrative Code, will be given an opportunity to provide additional evidence on questions pertaining to the claim pending before the bureau.

-Last updated November 19, 2024 at 10:39 AM
+Last updated December 2, 2024 at 8:56 AM